 The Hon Michael Keenan MP

-Minister Assisting the Prime Minister for Counter Terrorism
+Minister for Justice Minister Assisting the Prime Minister on Counter Terrorism

 Click here for Thai version